Erin Spanevello

 Spanevello decided to pursue a career in graphic design and marketing, according to her mother and father, Catherine and Artur Spanevello.
 She also continued working part-time as a model, which allowed her to continue to travel, one of the perks she adored most about her fashion modeling career.

 In Vancouver on May 28, 2008, at 6:30 a.m., Spanevello fell into an irreversible coma after a presumed drug overdose in which she was said to have been taking ecstasy and GHB, then died from cardiac and respiratory failure induced by a lethal dose of the synthetic drugs.
 She was only 21 years old.

 Spanevello's funeral service was held at St. David's United Church, West Vancouver, BC on Thursday, June 5, 2008.
 Private cremation followed according to the wishes of the family.
-To honour her spirit, it was asked in advance that anyone planning to attend the funeral service please wear white.
-The Spanevello family also requested that in lieu of flowers to consider donating to the Orfund Foundation instead.

 After Spanevello's death, in November 2009, her story was featured as the main subject in an anti-drug campaign by the Royal Canadian Mounted Police.
 As part of its campaign, the RCMP has printed posters featuring Spanevello's smiling face juxtaposed against the slogan: "the agony of ecstasy ... the end of a life."
 There was also a feature on the RCMP website as part of the anti-drug campaign "Erin's Story," that was written by her heartbroken mother, Catherine.
 Catherine Spanevello also urged other parents to educate themselves about addiction, overdose, and especially about the popular drugs that are available to our children nowadays.
 It also included further information about the chemicals in MDMA (ecstasy), the dangers of ecstasy, and practical tips for parents.